In the academic year 2022-2023 this course will take place offline. Location: T19-01.

 This course offers an advanced view on the History and Philosophy of the Social Sciences and the Humanities, by focusing on some large themes within the systematic reflections on human science and scientific practices.

-The goal is to discuss historical, methodological, theoretical, and philosophical questions are discussed in their mutual interrelatedness; participants are encouraged to present issues from within their own fields and from the perspective of their own research projects, and discuss them in an interdisciplinary manner and in relation to the course literature.
+The goal is to discuss historical, methodological, theoretical, and philosophical questions in their mutual interrelatedness; participants are encouraged to present issues from within their own fields and from the perspective of their own research projects, and discuss them in an interdisciplinary manner and in relation to the course literature.

-The course will consist of four four-hour sessions and will didactically based on two principles:
+The course will consist of four three-hour sessions and will didactically be based on two principles:

-- as a consequence, for all sessions participants will be challenged to provide cases and examples from their own field or experience.
+- for all sessions participants will be challenged to provide cases and examples from their own field or experience.

-Participants will be informed well in advance by email on how to prepare for the sessions.
+Participants will be informed well in advance on Canvas on how to prepare for the sessions.

 After course completion participants:

 - The main questions in this session will be: what constitutes/ unites/separates the humanities (‘Geisteswissenschaften’) and the social sciences from the natural sciences?
 What are the different perspectives on ‘reality’ (ontology) within these domains; and the accessibility of this reality to come to knowledge (epistemology)?

 - Next to a general introduction to these issues, we will have short introductions by the participants on their own research, and some preliminary reflections on this subject.

 - In this session the full research projects of the participants will be read and discussed.
 Issues of methodology and philosophy will be identified, diagnosed, and evaluated, also in relation to the above-mentioned approaches and research ‘interests’ of each approach.